Burger Court: Judicial philosophy

 Although Presidents Nixon, Ford, and Reagan all criticized the rulings of the Warren Court and sought to appoint conservative justices, the legacy of the Warren Court remained strong throughout the 1970s.
 The Burger Court upheld many of the precedents of the Warren Court, even in regards to due process and criminal law.
 The latter era of the Warren Court was dominated by liberal justices, but the court shifted to the right early in 1969, following Nixon's appointments.
 Brennan and Marshall generally took liberal positions, while Stevens (after he replaced the liberal Douglas in 1975), Stewart, and White often took centrist positions, and Rehnquist, Burger, and (to a lesser extent) Powell made up the conservative bloc of the court.
 During his time on the court, Blackmun shifted from the right towards the center and eventually the left, allowing liberals to claim more victories as the 1970s continued.
 However, the conservatives on the court were strengthened in 1981 when Stewart was replaced by the more conservative O'Connor, who was also the first female justice.
 Nonetheless, Justice Brennan was often credited for winning the votes of the more centrist judges, especially Stevens, with his intellectual leadership.
 The large number of moderates on the court and the resulting decisions gave the court a paradoxical reputation for being both conservative and liberal.
 Although Burger was often overshadowed by the intellectual leadership of Brennan and Rehnquist, he earned a reputation as important judicial administrator who helped to create institutions such as the National Center for State Courts.
 Burger also often questioned the need for a judicial remedy in cases; Burger was a strong believer that courts could not cure all injustices, and Burger was not reluctant to limit the standing of plaintiffs.

 Appraisal

 Law professor Michael J. Graetz and court journalist Linda Greenhouse characterize the Burger Court as conservative in many respects, handing down rulings that undermined Brown v.
 Board of Education and other liberal precedents of the Warren Court.
-More prosaically, publisher Larry Flynt, whose magazine Hustler was the subject of litigation in 1984, characterized the Burger Court as "nothing but eight assholes and a token cunt".
+More prosaically, publisher Larry Flynt, whose magazine Hustler was the subject of litigation throughout the 1980s, characterized the Burger Court as "nothing but eight assholes and a token cunt".